 Focus on your Future

 Forget fear and focus on your long-term plan.
-If you suddenly feel yourself wanting to make changes to your product, contact your financial professional to review your plan to see if those changes align with your long-term goals.
+If you suddenly feel yourself wanting to make changes to your portfolio allocations, contact your financial professional to review your plan to see if those changes align with your long-term goals.
 If those changes do not align with your long-term goals, you may be reacting to emotions driven by fear.
 Your financial professional can help you.

 How much cash do you need to have on hand to cover your monthly expenses?
 If you are in retirement, talk to your financial professional and get the guidance you need to make sure you have your basic needs covered in a product that is accessible and not related to stock market volatility.